 BNP Paribas said in a note that ITC declared a total dividend of Rs 10.75/share in FY21 (5 percent dividend yield) which is at the top end of that announced by Indian private sector companies.

 “We see a potential for further dividend increase based on our expectation of a double-digit earnings CAGR over FY21-23.
 ITC paid out 100 per cent of its FY21 earnings, and we believe this can continue considering the 12 per cent cash as a per cent of market cap.
 We see ITC’s improving disclosure levels across divisions as a step in the right direction,” it added.

-FMCG division had a strong year with 16 per cent sales growth and its margin improvement journey continued with fourth consecutive year of 150bp plus margin expansion.
+FMCG division had a strong year with 16 percent sales growth, and its margin improvement journey continued with the fourth consecutive year of 150bp plus margin expansion.

 “We have cut our FY22 EPS estimates by 8 per cent to bake in near-term Covid drag on cigarettes business and higher losses in hotels; however, our FY23 EPS estimate remains largely unchanged.
 We are enthused with cigarette volume recovery/normalization, improved break-even in hotels (on much lower revenues) and structural uptick in FMCG revenues/margins.
 Low base and benign taxation bode well for strong recovery in H2; inexpensive valuation,” Axis Capital said in a note.